 - Usually begins during the first two decades of life

 - Instead of crawling, toddlers scoot on their buttocks due to facet joints on the back of the neck not forming properly or fusing together

 To learn more about FOP, read chapters one and two of the What Is FOP? support guidebook.

 For information you can share with your health care professional, click here.

-To find a FOP health care professional, see page 84 of the Treatment Guidelines.
+A list of FOP health care professionals begins on page 122 of the FOP Treatment Guidelines.

 Swellings that look like tumors are FOP Flare-ups on a child